 Why Make Your Own Sauerkraut

 During reading this post, at some moment you maybe started to think: “Why would anyone nowadays make sauerkraut at home when it can easily be bought at the store?”

-- I can season my sauerkraut just the way I want it – I don’t know what is the situation in your country, but in Croatia in stores we can buy only sauerkraut seasoned with salt, most of the times.
-With so many spices and other opportunities for even better flavor, it would be really shame not to experiment.
+- I can season my sauerkraut just the way I want it – I don’t know what is the situation in your country, but in Croatia, in stores, we can buy only sauerkraut seasoned with salt, most of the time.
+With so many spices and other opportunities for even better flavor, it would be really a shame not to experiment.
 That’s why I decided to try some new flavor combinations.
-Also, I find storebought sauerkraut to be too sour for my taste.
+Also, I find store-bought sauerkraut to be too sour for my taste.

 Lacto-fermentation of food is a process in which the Lactobacillus bacteria convert naturally occurring carbohydrates from food (in this case vegetables), into lactic acid.

 During this process, carbon dioxide is also released, especially in those first few days of fermenting.
 In this process, Lactobacillus can be considered as “good bacteria”, which, if we provide them with desirable conditions, will sweep away those “bad bacteria” and make our food very tasty and funky.

 What you need to pay attention to is that these types of bacteria can only survive in an anaerobic environment (an environment without the presence of oxygen).
 That’s why you need to pay special attention that your cabbage stays under the brine the whole time during the process of fermentation.
 Otherwise, various molds, fungi, and other bacteria that we consider undesirable for us can develop.
 This will spoil the cabbage and we will not be able to consume it.

 Wait a Minute, Can Salt Harm Good Bacteria?